 Image of the heart demonstrating the layers of pericardium making up the pericardial cavity, and covering the roots of the great vessels.
 (Reproduced with permission from David Shier, et al. Hole's Human Anatomy and Physiology.
 7th ed.
 Copyright © 1996 TM Higher Education Group Inc. Figure 15-4.)

 Although there are many recognized functions of the pericardium, its removal or congenital absence is well tolerated except for partial defects that can lead to cardiac herniation.
 The tensile strength of the pericardium is greater than the myocardium, and it retracts when incised, suggesting that it is under tension.
 The pericardium maintains the heart in proper position, acts as a barrier to infection, and prevents overdilation of the chambers in response to hypervolemia.
 It is devoid of impulse-generating capacity, so it does not produce any EKG deflections.5

 Intrapericardial pressure approximates pleural pressure, varying with respiration to aid in venous return and atrial filling.
-The tension of the pericardium evenly distributes the pericardial fluid against the heart, allowing the pericardial fluid ...
+The tension of the pericardium evenly distributes the pericardial fluid against the heart, allowing the pericardial fluid to ...